Which Image Shows an Example of a Cyclobutane Pyrimidine Dimer?

 - A 3D model highlighting the distortion in the DNA backbone.

-Look for images that underline the abnormal covalent bonds between the pyrimidines and the resulting structural distortion.
-These features distinguish CPDs from other types of DNA damage, such as 6-4 photoproducts, which form between adjacent bases but do not create a cyclobutane ring Easy to understand, harder to ignore..
+Look for images that stress the abnormal covalent bonds between the pyrimidines and the resulting structural distortion.
+These features distinguish CPDs from other types of DNA damage, such as 6-4 photoproducts, which form between adjacent bases but do not create a cyclobutane ring.

 How UV Radiation Causes Cyclobutane Pyrimidine Dimers

 UV radiation, particularly UV-B (280–315 nm) and UV-C (100–280 nm), provides enough energy to break the hydrogen bonds between DNA bases.
-Practically speaking, when a UV photon is absorbed by a pyrimidine base, it excites the molecule, leading to the formation of a reactive state.
+This leads to when a UV photon is absorbed by a pyrimidine base, it excites the molecule, leading to the formation of a reactive state.
 This excited state allows the C5 and C6 atoms of adjacent pyrimidines to form covalent bonds, creating the cyclobutane ring.

 The process typically occurs in a two-step mechanism:

-- Excitation: A UV photon is absorbed by a pyrimidine base, promoting an electron to a higher energy state.
+- That said, Excitation: A UV photon is absorbed by a pyrimidine base, promoting an electron to a higher energy state.
+That's why 2.
 Dimerization: The excited pyrimidine reacts with an adjacent pyrimidine, forming a cyclobutane ring.

 This damage is most common in regions of DNA rich in thymine and cytosine, such as the TT or TC sequences.
 Overexposure to UV radiation, such as from sunlight or tanning beds, significantly increases the likelihood of CPD formation.